Kingsley Kuku: International engagements / recognition

 (GLBC).
 And according to a report by a major Nigerian newspaper on the notification of the award to Kuku by the Georgia Legislative Black Caucus, "The Commendation and honour from the State of Georgia is in recognition of your (Kuku's) unrivalled contribution to Nigeria’s socioeconomic growth and development, leading the Presidential Amnesty Program transparently and undertaken monumental projects that have contributed immensely towards reforming the ex-agitators and contributing manpower to the Oil & Gas, aviation, logistics and other services industry in Nigeria and Africa at large".
 At the Commendation & Award ceremony, which was held on 9 May 2015 in Atlanta, Georgia, USA, Kuku delivered an acceptance speech and dedicated the honour to President Goodluck Jonathan of Nigeria who Kuku described as the man "who accorded me an opportunity to unravel, nurture and deploy my talents creditably to the service and advancement of Nigeria".

-Personal life

-Kuku enjoys writing and studying.
-In addition, he upholds values and family relationships as he's happily married to his wife, Mrs. Nnamani-Kuku.